SageHack/hacklair/content/31c3-conferences-wrapup.md

 ### Why watch?

-Learn about the unsecurities of physical transaction system (like debit and credit cards).
+Learn about the insecurities of the physical transaction system (like debit and credit cards).

 ---